If you work in a warehouse, you know that having a sound warehouse management system (WMS) is critical to your success.

 - Receiving the goods

-Your warehouse management should have the capability to manage the workflow within the warehouse.
+Your warehouse management should be capable of managing the workflow within the warehouse.

-- Receiving: The warehouse management system must have a hold over the delivery of goods to the warehouse of the exact quantity of wanted product of good quality at the correct time.
-This process contains the following works
+- Receiving: The warehouse management system must hold the delivery of goods to the warehouse of the exact quantity of wanted products of good quality at the correct time.
+This process contains the following works.

 - Unloading the goods